symfony/symfony-docs/components/form/introduction.rst

 The Form component comes with tight (but optional) integration with Symfony's Validator component.
 If you're using a different solution for validation, no problem!
-Simply take the bound data of your form (which is an array or object) and pass it through your own validation system.
+Simply take the submitted/bound data of your form (which is an array or object) and pass it through your own validation system.

 To use the integration with Symfony's Validator component, first make sure it's installed in your application.
 If you're using Composer and want to